salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # summary

-Retrieve metadata in source format from an org to your local project.
+Retrieve metadata from an org to your local project.

 # description

 You must run this command from within a project.

+Metadata components are retrieved in source format by default.
+Retrieve them in metadata format by specifying the --target-metadata-dir flag, which retrieves the components into a ZIP file in the specified directory.

 If your org allows source tracking, then this command tracks the changes in your source.
 Some orgs, such as production org, never allow source tracking.
 You can also use the "--no-track-source" flag when you create a scratch or sandbox org to disable source tracking.